 The BNA acts as the supervisory authority in the banking sector.
 Since the end of the Civil War, Angola has taken significant steps to improve its banking regulations to bring them in line with internationally acceptable practices of banking regulation and supervision.
 Angola enacted several important pieces of banking legislation and has introduced regulations based on the provisions of Basel II.
 Angola has adopted internal controls and corporate governance regulations relating to the market discipline provisions of Basel III and is currently regulating for risk management, also based on the provisions of Basel III.
 Angola also enacted new accounting standards for banks which came into force from 2010 and which, in general, comply with the International Financial Reporting Standards.
 The BNA has implemented a project to adopt the International Standards for Auditing and Accounting in the Angolan accounting profession.
 By the end of 2017 all 29 banks then operating in Angola adopted the International Financial Reporting Standards.
-As of year-end 2021, the level of compliance with Angola's banking regulations is at a medium level, taking into account the degree of non-compliance with the published regulations and with an emphasis on prudential matters.

-The current minimum capital adequacy requirement is 10.0 per cent. and the actual current capital adequacy ratio maintained by the banking system as a whole is in excess of 18.0 per cent. (being 20.3 per cent. in December 2020 compared to 23.2 per cent. in December 2019).
-Furthermore, Angolan banks are required to have a minimum share capital of AOA 7.5 billion.
+The current minimum capital adequacy requirement is 10.0 per cent. and the actual current capital adequacy ratio maintained by the banking system as a whole is in excess of 18.0 per cent. (at 30.1 per cent. in 2023 and 20.5 per cent. in 2022).
+Furthermore, Angolan banks are required to have a minimum share capital of AOA 15 billion, as of October 2022, under Notice 17/ 2022.